Here’s a smart, concise master plan for your year-end campaign.

 And wildly effective.

-Check out our Facebook live convo with Simon Scriver about HOW to use the phone in your year-end campaign.
+Check out Rachel Muir’s Facebook live convo with Simon Scriver about how best to use the phone in your year-end campaign.

 Social media –